chiroro-jr/bus_reservation_system/README.md

 npm install
 ```

+5. Create a `.env` file in the root of the project (i.e. at the same level as all the other dotfiles such as `.gitignore` or `.npmrc`) and paste this PostgreSQL connection string: `DATABASE_URL = postgres://zvinoreva:zvinoreva@localhost:5432/zvinoreva_bus_reservation`

-5. Run the migrations to set up the database
+6. Run the migrations to set up the database

 ```bash
 npm run migrate
 ```

-6. Inserting data into the database
+7. Inserting data into the database

 - Connect to the database